-A Failure of Systemic Thinking
+It Wasn’t Just Trump Who Got It Wrong

 Nonlinear dynamics and complex-system failures can also come about because of tight coupling between the components.
 Tight coupling means that every part of the system moves together, which in turn means that even small things can cause a crisis—for want of a nail.
 For example, COVID-19 testing requires skinny swabs that can reach the nasopharynx.
 Forget the tests themselves; we have a shortage of swabs because we didn’t ramp up their production when we had time, and now there aren’t enough.
 Reagents required for testing also are in short supply.
 Addressing these shortages may have other nonlinear effects: Medical-equipment producers are being told, understandably, to drop everything and produce more swabs.
 That means something else will not be produced, which we might notice as a crisis in a year.

 The phrase flatten the curve is an example of systems thinking.
 It calls for isolation and distancing not because one is necessarily at great risk from COVID-19, but because we need to not overwhelm hospitals with infections in the aggregate.
 Also, R0 is not a fixed number: If we isolate ourselves, infectiousness decreases.
 If we keep traveling and congregating, it increases.
-Flattening the curve is a system's response to try to avoid a cascading failure by decreasing R0 as well as case-fatality rate by understanding how systems work.
+Flattening the curve is a system’s response to try to avoid a cascading failure, by decreasing R0 as well as the case-fatality rate by understanding how systems work.

 Juliette Kayyem: The crisis could last 18 months.
 Be prepared.

 None of this erases the administration’s failures, which are grave, but the painful truth is that we could have tried to do a lot at the local level that would have helped.
 Not everything had to wait for the government.
-Hong Kong, too, had a largely unresponsive government, but great popular pressure and people’s own actions—immediate adoption of social distancing in January, universal mask wearing, calling for closures and cancellations even when the government dragged its feet—has meant that the city had a very low rate of infection until late March, despite its nearness to China and its status as one of the most densely populated places in the world.
+Hong Kong, too, had a largely unresponsive government, but great popular pressure and people’s own actions—immediate adoption of social distancing in January, universal mask wearing, calling for closures and cancellations even when the government dragged its feet—have meant that the city had a very low rate of infection until late March, despite its nearness to China and its status as one of the most densely populated places in the world.
 Hong Kong is now facing a second wave, but even that uptick, which has caused the anti-government and pro-democracy Telegram channels I follow in Hong Kong to burst with exhortations to the people not to let their guard down, still brings it to only about 360 cases total.
 That’s a minuscule number compared with, say, the more than 15,000 cases just in New York.

 In the United States and Europe, the die is mostly cast for the immediate future.
 But understanding our failures leading up to this moment isn’t an abstract exercise.
 Maybe we will muddle through the next few months, at great cost.
-But we will still need all the systemic thinking we can muster to anticipate the second and third order effects that will follow this crisis.
+But we will still need all the systemic thinking we can muster to anticipate the second- and third-order effects that will follow this crisis.
 And if we hope to blunt the impact of others like it, let’s not forget, again, that all of our lives are, together, embedded in highly complex systems.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.